ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 Once inside
 * Select between chat and completion mode.
 By default it is set to chat mode.
-* If you want to provide a system prompt, then enter it first, before entering any user query.
+* If you want to provide a system prompt, then ideally enter it first, before entering any user query.
+  * if handle_systemprompt_begin is used
     * you cant change the system prompt, after it is has been submitted once along with user query.
     * you cant set a system prompt, after you have submitted any user query
+  * if handle_systemprompt_anytime is used
+    * one can change the system prompt any time during chat, by changing the contents of system prompt.
+    * inturn the updated/changed system prompt will be inserted into the chat session.
+    * this allows for the subsequent user chatting to be driven by the new system prompt set above.
 * Enter your query and either press enter or click on the submit button
 * Wait for the logic to communicate with the server and get the response.
   * the user is not allowed to enter any fresh query during this time.